rbler1234/MMScan/README.md

     cd MMScan
     ```

 2. Install requirements.

     Your environment needs to include Python version 3.8 or higher.

     ```shell
     conda activate your_env_name
-    python intall.py --all
+    python intall.py all
     ```

-    You can "--VG/QA" if you only need either one of the two.
+    You can "VG/QA" if you only need either one of the two.

 ### Data Preparation